 Instantly identify dinosaur species with our free AI-powered dinosaur species identifier.
 Simply upload a photo of any dinosaur, and our advanced AI will identify the species, provide detailed information about physical characteristics, habitat, behavior, and time period to help you better understand these fascinating prehistoric creatures.

-Click to upload a dinosaur image
+Upload or capture a dinosaur image

 Dinosaur species differ in physical characteristics, time periods, habitat preferences, and behavior.
 Here's a quick overview of the main dinosaur categories: